zostera/django-modeltrans/README.md

 `tox`

-Running the tests only for the current envirionment, use `make test`
+Running the tests only for the current environment, use `make test`

 # Attribution